shyrodgau/imbraw2dng/README.md

 ## <a id="getstarted" name="getstarted">  </a>Get Started

-If you use **android**, try the [Android app](https://shyrodgau.github.io/imbraw2dng/cordova/imbapp/apk/imbapp.apk) with your android device in the ImB Wifi.
+If you use **android**, try the [Android app](https://shyrodgau.github.io/imbraw2dng/cordova/imbapp/apk/imbapp.apk) with your android device in (or out of) the ImB Wifi.

 If you prefer using it in the **browser** on your PC or smartphone, there are the choices: